 AWS IaaS is suitable for:

-- Startups and small companies which want to avoid spending time and money in producing hardware and software
+- Startups and small companies that want to avoid spending time and money in producing hardware and software.

-- Larger companies which prefer complete control over their applications and infrastructure, but want to purchase only what is needed for the app development
+- Larger companies prefer complete control over their applications and infrastructure, but want to purchase only what is needed for the app development.

-- Companies with rapid growth potential that like to keep altering hardware and software as per their demands for scaling up
+- Companies with rapid growth potential like to keep altering hardware and software as per their demands for scaling up.

-- Security threats which may arise from the host or other virtual machines
+- Security threats that may arise from the host or other virtual machines

 - Required team training to learn how to manage new infrastructure